jtshojinaga/whiskey-valor/README.md

 Clearing your cache will help ensure that you're seeing the latest updates to the application.
 If you continue experiencing issues, consider reaching out for further support.

-# TODO just tailwind?
 ### External Libraries and APIs
-The only outside library utilized by the Step VA is the jQuery library.
+The only outside library utilized by the WVFP is the jQuery library.
 The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.
 Additionally, the Font Awesome library was used for some of the icon pictures.
 This library is linked in the headers of some files "https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css".

-# TODO make sure we didn't already fix any of these, add any new
-### Potential Improvements
-Below is a list of improvements that could be made to the system in subsequent semesters.
-* Rename the database
-* Adding special buttons across pages (e.g. ‘View and Change Hours’ may have a ‘Return to My Hours’ option rather than only ‘Return to Dashboard’)
-* Added functionality for users who are participants, some participant functionality code exists within the current code, only it is commented out
-* Link calendar to Google calendar, add links to Google forms
-* Edits so screen size may no longer affect alignment of headers and tables
-* Remove the admin's ability to sign up admin account for an event
-* Increase password security
-* Ensure volunteers cannot sign up for events during time frames in which they will be signed up for another event
-* If an admin creates conflicting events, bring it to their attention while allowing the option to continue
-* If an admin exceeds the occupancy limit, bring it to their attention while allowing the option to continue
-* Notifications: add delete functionality to the button, add a ‘view message’ functionality when a message is selected
-* Additonal items related to volunteer training

 ## License
 The project remains under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl.txt).

-## Acknowledgements
-Thank you to Dr. Polack and Fredericksburg SPCA for the opportunity to work on this project.